Patent: Application and prosecution

 After filing, an application is often referred to as "patent pending".
 While this term does not confer legal protection, and a patent cannot be enforced until granted, it serves to provide warning to potential infringers that if the patent is issued, they may be liable for damages.

 Once filed, a patent application is "prosecuted".
 A patent examiner reviews the patent application to determine if it meets the patentability requirements of that country.
 If the application does not comply, objections are communicated to the applicant or their patent agent or attorney through an Office action, to which the applicant may respond.
 The number of Office actions and responses that may occur vary from country to country, but eventually a final rejection is sent by the patent office, or the patent application is granted, which after the payment of additional fees, leads to an issued, enforceable patent.
 In some jurisdictions, there are opportunities for third parties to bring an opposition proceeding between grant and issuance, or post-issuance.

 Once granted the patent is subject in most countries to renewal fees to keep the patent in force.
 These fees are generally payable on a yearly basis.
 Some countries or regional patent offices (e.g. the European Patent Office) also require annual renewal fees to be paid for a patent application before it is granted.
+In the US, patent maintenance fees are due on 3.5, 7.5 and 11.5 anniversaries of the patent issuance.
+Only ca. 50% of issued US patents are maintained full term.
+Large corporations tend to pay maintenance fees through the full term, while small companies are more likely to abandon their patents earlier, even though the due fees are ca. 5 times lower for small businesses (microentities).